apotenza92/ButterPaper/README.md

 <h1>ButterPaper</h1>

-ButterPaper is a Rust based desktop PDF application.
+ButterPaper is a Rust-native desktop PDF application built with `GPUI`.

 This is an early version (pre-release), focused on performance and UX design.